Dr Alison Taysum

 Taysum.
 A. (2012) Evidence Informed Leadership in Education.
 London: Continuum.

-Taysum, A. 'The impact of doctoral study on educational leaders' work for students' participation in education systems and society'.
-Educational Review.
-Forthcoming: version of record first published electronically 21st August 2012.
+Taysum, A. (2013) 'The impact of doctoral study on educational leaders' work for students' participation in education systems and society' in Educational Review 65 (4) pp. 432 - 446.

 Taysum, A. and Iqbal, M. (2012) 'What counts as meaningful and worthwhile policy analysis' Italian Journal of Sociology of Education'.
 4 (1) pp. 11- 28.